simonwaid/caravel_tia/README.md

 # High bandwidth TIA
 In this project a transimpedance amplifier TIA with a nominal bandwidth of 1 GHz, a nominal gain of 70 dBOhm and an input impedance of < 30 Ohm is implemented.
-The nominal operating voltage is 1.8 V. The output has a nomincal impedance of 50 Ohm and is differential driver intended to drive a load with a capacitance of up to 10 pF.
+The nominal operating voltage is 1.8 V. The output has a nomincal impedance of 50 Ohm and is differential intended to drive a load with a capacitance of up to 10 pF.

 The TIA design is based on [1].
 It is augmented by a on-chip refference current source for biasing based on [2].
-Finally a 50 Ohm differential output driver is implemented.
+Finally, a 50 Ohm differential output driver is implemented.
 For electrostatic discharge (ESD) protection clamping diodes are used.

 The circuit is intedended for use as a preamplifier for charaterizing SiC PIN diodes.
 However, it can find wider use, e.g. in optical communication and in physics experiments.
 The differential output is intended to be attached to an external high speed ADC or oscilloscope.